adelgadop/Papila/rsl/README.md

 wrf.exe            00000000004056AE  Unknown               Unknown  Unknown
 ```

-A dt=60 seconds will use for the 3th experiment with MOZCART chemical mechanism.
+- We'll test with dt=60 and with the recently WRF-Chem version 4.4.1.
+At the same time, we'll test with the version 3.9.1 with dt=90 seconds.